-Cash and cash equivalents comprises cash at bank and on hand together with demand deposits, and other short-term investments (see below).
-Cash at bank is either in current accounts, or is placed on short-term deposit, and is available on demand.
+Cash and cash equivalents comprises cash at bank and on hand together with demand deposits.
+Cash at bank is either in current accounts, or is placed on short term deposit and is available on demand.
 Interest on short-term deposits is paid at prevailing money market rates.
 The carrying value of these assets approximates to their fair value.